How do I know when to bring back my foster?

 What do I do if my foster dog growls at me, other people, or my animals?

-Try to pinpoint the triggers and contact the volunteer manager ASAP.
+Try to pinpoint the triggers and contact the foster coordinator ASAP.

 What if my foster dog barks at people, children or other dogs?

 Depending on the severity and situation your dog may need to go on a behavior modification plan.
-Please contact the volunteer manager ASAP.
+Please contact the foster coordinator ASAP.

 What if my foster dog is having issues with house training?